nichowu/covid-19-cases-vs-tests-analysis/README.md

 ## License

+The materials on analysis about Covid-19 mean response ratio for Canada and USA are licensed under the MIT License (Copyright (c) 2020 Master of Data Science at the University of British Columbia).
 If you want to re-use/re-mix the analysis and the materials used in this project, please provide attribution and link to this repository.

 # References